Kotlin/kotlin-native-calculator-sample/README.md

 3. Now build and run the configuration created.

 ## iOS
-The iOS project compiles the common library to a framework (see [ios](ios/)).
+The iOS project compiles Kotlin module to a framework (see [ios](ios/)).
 The framework can be easily included in an existing iOS project (e.g. written in Swift or Objective-C)

 To build and run the iOS sample do the following: